-This community engagement plan is your guide to how you can help to plan our future by providing feedback on items placed on exhibition for formal public consultation.
+This community engagement plan, which includes

+Council's Community Participation Plan, is your guide to how you can help to plan our future by providing feedback on items placed on exhibition for formal public consultation.

-You can participate in a diverse range of issues.
-You can provide feedback on a new neighbourhood playground or a development matter.
-You can also participate in developing new council policies and strategies.
+You can participate in a diverse range of projects from upgrades to your sportsground or playground, to a vision for the future of the Shire.
+You can also have input in developing new council plans, policies and strategies.

-Your participation informs and guides the decisionmaking functions of Council.
+Your participation informs and guides the decision-making of Council.